apolo-actions/mlflow/README.md

     http_auth: "True"
 ```

-_**Note**: your training job should be able to communicate with MLFlow guarded by the Neu.ro platform authentication solution.
+_**Note**: your training job should be able to communicate with MLFlow guarded by the Apolo platform authentication solution.
 In order to do so, you should put a token of a user (or a service account), which has access the corresponding MLFlow server, into the `MLFLOW_TRACKING_TOKEN` environment variable within the training job._

 ### `life_span`